 A typical refrigerator consumes 0.18kWh of energy per hour of usage.
 That means an hour of usage can cost you 0.02 cents.

 This cool liquid refrigerant enters the expansion valve, where a sudden pressure drop occurs.
-This low pressure refrigerant enters the refrigerator and absorbs heat from the stored food and evaporates.
+This low-pressure refrigerant enters the refrigerator and absorbs heat from the stored food and evaporates.
 The evaporated refrigerant enters the compressor again and the cooling cycle continues.

 Energy-saving tips for refrigerator

 - Keep the fridge closed always.
-Whenever you need to open it, open as little as possible.
+Whenever you need to open it, open it as little as possible.

 - Regularly clean the condenser located behind the refrigerator.